SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/install-onsite.md

 ![x][img3]

- You must now set the URL in the app to connect it to the server by setting the *connection url /connection string / URL to your Pocket server / NetServer installation*:
+ You must now set the URL in the app to connect it to the server by setting the *connection URL /connection string / URL to your Pocket server / NetServer installation*:

 ![x][img4]